arcifius/text-breaker/README.md

 const textbreaker = require("./index");
 ```

-`textbreaker` accepts two params:
+`textbreaker` accepts three params:

 -   `String` text.
 -   `Number` maximum allowed characters per line.
+-   `Boolean` determines if the result should be justified.

-Respecting the limiter you provide, it returns a breaked text.
+Respecting the limiter you provide, it returns a breaked text that could be justified if you want to.

-> The number indicating maximum allowed chars per line isn't mandatory, the default value is 40.
+> The boolean indicating text justification needs isn't mandatory, the default value is false.

 Now you can make any test you want to (: